Identifier

 , orAttribute

-Every object has an identifier has its own identifier.
+Every object has a unique identifier.
 You can access this underlying identifier using the expression

 Identifier Of Time